🎁 First time with TakeCars? Use code WELCOME3 at checkout for 3% off your rental! ☀️

 Do I need a 4×4 from Batumi?

 For 90% of routes — no. Mahuntseti, Kobuleti, Ureki, Mtirala, Kvariati and Keda are all tarmac.
 A 4×4 only makes sense for upper Adjara and Goderdzi in summer or for genuine winter mountain runs.
-Don't pay $20–40 a day extra for an SUV you'll use on the beach run.
+Don't pay $20–40 a day extra for SUVs you'll use on the beach run.

 Can I drop the car off in Batumi at night?